 The effectiveness of alcohol based hand sanitizers against Clostridium difficile, a bacteria that causes diarrhea, was looked at in two other studies.
 The findings saw that many health care workers were developing spores on their hands as a result of over reliance on the sanitizers.

 (Infect Control Hosp Epidemiol 2010; 31:565-70 and Infect Control Hosp Epidemiol 2009; 30:239-44).

 New guidelines have been issued by the CDC for the prevention and control of norovirus.
-One of the new recommendations is against the use of hand sanitizer as an alternative to cleansing hands with soap and water.
-(Link to article).
+One of the new recommendations is against the use of hand sanitizer as an alternative to cleansing hands with soap and water. (

 However, the CDC’s Updated Norovirus Outbreak Management and Disease Prevention Guidelines believe that while “the efficacy of alcohol-based and other hand sanitizers against norovirus remains controversial,” the evidence is not definite enough.

 Aron Hall, an epidemiologist with the CDC’s division of viral diseases said:

 “The findings of these studies also have to be taken in context of the benefits afforded by alcohol-based hand sanitizers and the uncertainty in their designs.
 We can, however, strongly recommend more prospective studies to evaluate the issue further.”